 The most common type of insurance fraud is when policyholders lie about facts on their application in order to receive lower insurance rates.
 The Insurance Information Institute estimates that false information on applications costs insurers $16 billion a year.
 High risk drivers using false information to receive the rates of a clean driver puts insurance carriers’ pricing models at risk.
 It’s the good drivers who take a hit on their rates when this happens.

 All insurance companies are faced with these increasing risks.
 When it comes to their rates they are not all equally impacted.
 Some companies cover loss better than others.
 Because of this car insurance rates are always changing.
-If you rates have changed it’s a smart move to get multiple quotes from other companies and compare prices.
+If you rates have changed it’s a smart move to get multiple auto insurance quotes from other companies and compare rates.
 Shopping around is the only way to be sure you are getting the lowest rates.

 Insurance companies use complex models that predict how much risk you represent.
 The companies say the majority of the factors in these models are directly related to insurance risk, such as your car, driving history, age, and rising claims costs.
 Insurance companies are up front about those primary factors and less transparent about other factors determining rates.
 These other factors can include personal data like credit history and other unfair practices in setting rates.

 Insurance companies aren’t legally required to tell you they’re using credit as a factor in your rates.
 This creates a huge transparency issue to customers.
 “An insurer tells you you're getting a multi-line or loyalty discount, but in fact that discount is being wiped out by an upcharge related to your credit score," says Amy Bach, Executive Director or United Policyholders.
 According to a Consumer Reports special report, credit history has a larger impact on your rates than driving history.